Georgia's Fulton County sees chaotic vote for GOP chair, latest election headache

 "To my knowledge, this was a novel approach," David Shafer, chairman of the Georgia Republican Party, told Fox News.

-Critics panned the chip system because it was hard to see the translucent colors in a dimly lit room; delegates weren't separated from non-voting delegates when the red cups were passed around and the convention leaders didn't show that the cups were indeed empty before the chips started going in, according to Opraseuth's supporters.
+Critics panned the chip system because it was hard to see the translucent colors in a dimly lit room; delegates weren't separated from non-voting delegates when the red cups were passed around, and the convention leaders didn't show that the cups were indeed empty before the chips started going in, according to Opraseuth's supporters.

 At the end of the vote, there was an obvious problem: There were more tiddlywink chips cast than there were actual legitimate delegates.